-You don’t need a laptop to design your game, as long as you have a pen and some paper you can start to put together ideas ~ then share them with us at First Tuesday meetups or tag @grrrlgames on social media.
+You don’t need a laptop to design your game, as long as you have a pen and some paper you can start to put together ideas ~ then share them with us when we get together or tag @grrrlgames on social media.

 Next, choose a tool from the list below (or search for more on the internet!) and experiment with putting your idea into a game!